 Typographer Andrew Byrom sits down with Deborah Sussman, principal of Sussman/Prejza, to discuss her career and their recent collaboration curating and designing A+D Museum's current exhibition EAMES WORDS.

-OLSON KUNDIG ARCHITECTS: CRAFT, KINETCS AND HOT RODDING
+OLSON KUNDIG ARCHITECTS: CRAFT, KINETICS AND HOT RODDING

 Experience of space, exploration of materiality, and essence of craft unite in the work of Olson Kundig Architects.
-Paul Schlachter, an associate at the firm, discusseds these elements and their expression as “architectural hot rodding" Tuesday June 7th.
+Paul Schlachter, an associate at the firm, discussed these elements and their expression as “architectural hot rodding."